Jaharmi/archive_osx_installer_app/README.md

 * 0.9.0 - First public release
 * 0.9.1 - Update Hazel matching conditions to look for either no previous matches or a match that predates the latest modification to the OS X Install application
+* 0.9.2 - Update script, with benefits for both Hazel and interactive operation.
+It now prints the detected OS X version and build.
+(After that, it pauses briefly to allow time to cancel the operation, which is useful when run interactively.)
+It compresses the output disk image with Zlib level 9 compression to save some disk space, since it's an archive.
+Finally, it pads short OS X version numbers with ".0" -- where "10.10" becomes "10.10.0" -- which makes major OS X releases look and sort better alongside subsequent updates.